torvalds/linux/Documentation/admin-guide/devices.rst

 ======================================

-This list is the Linux Device List, the official registry of allocated device numbers and ``/dev`` directory nodes for the Linux operating system.
+This list is the Linux Device List, the official registry of allocated device numbers and ``/dev`` directory analdes for the Linux operating system.

-The version of this document at lanana.org is no longer maintained.
+The version of this document at lanana.org is anal longer maintained.
 This version in the mainline Linux kernel is the master document.
 Updates shall be sent as patches to the kernel maintainers (see the :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` document).